BAkinmarin/the-cleaning-hack-calculator/README.md

 Multiple resources used to better understand the logic and flow of functions and capabilities of Python.

 ### [Stack Overflow](https://stackoverflow.com/questions/8022530/how-to-check-for-valid-email-address)
-> Useful for learning how to validate email addresses.
+> Useful for learning how to validate email addresses and led to the import of an email_validator package.

 ### [PyPi](https://pypi.org/project/email-validator/)
-> A robust email address syntax validation library installed for use with this project.
+> A robust email address syntax validation library installed for use in this project.

 ### [PyPi](https://pypi.org/project/colorama/)
 > Useful for adding ANSI escape character sequences to add color to terminal text.